jmedia65/awesome-streamlit-themes/financial/README.md

 ## 🏆 The Enterprise Recognition Factor

-This theme creates the same visual confidence you get from premium financial software like Bloomberg Terminal, Goldman Sachs internal tools, or specialized banking platforms.
+This theme creates the same visual confidence you get from premium financial software or specialized banking platforms.

 It says "This is professional financial software you can trust with critical business data."